On smoothness of extremizers of the Tomas-Stein inequality for $S^1$: Introduction

+The work \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence, Christ-Shao:extremal-for-sphere-restriction-II-characterizations, Shao:2015:extremals-1d-sphere} are partly motivated by the recent progress of application of the concentration compactness method or the profile decompositions in critical dispersive partial differential equations, see for instance Bourgain \cite{Bourgain:1999:radial-NLS}, Colliander, Keel, Staffilani, Takaoka and Tao \cite{I-teem:2008:GWP-for-energy-critical-NLS-in-R3}, Kenig and Merle \cite{Kenig-Merle:2006:focusing-energy-NLS-radial, Kenig-Merle:2008:focusing-energy-nonlinear-Wave} for radial or general data.
+In Lemma \ref{le-4} below establishing smoothness of extremizers, the analysis resembles some feature in the works of critical equations.
+We need to show that the critical points break the $L^2$ approximate scaling and hence gain certain regularity.

-In this note, we will prove that solutions to the following generalized Euler-Lagrange equation, which the extremizers satisfy, are smooth.
-The equation to the inequality \eqref{TS} is
+In this note, we chacterize the extremizers in hope of finding the exact forms.
+We will prove that solutions to the following generalized Euler-Lagrange equation, which the extremizers satisfy, are smooth.
+The equation to the inequality \eqref{TS} is that, for $f\in L^2(S^1)$,

 where $\lambda=\mathcal{R}^6 \|f\|^4_{L^2}$ and $\tilde{f} (x) =\bar{f}(-x)$, $\bar{f}$ denotes the complex conjugate of $f$.
-The main result is the following. \begin{theorem} Any solution to the Euler-Lagrange equation \eqref{Euler-Lagrange} is smooth on $S^1$. \end{theorem}
+The main result is the following. \begin{theorem} Any $L^2$ solution to the Euler-Lagrange equation \eqref{Euler-Lagrange} is smooth on $S^1$. \end{theorem}

-The proof of this theorem follows roughly the similar lines as in \cite{Christ-Shao:extremal-for-sphere-restriction-II-characterizations}, where we prove that the extremizers for the Tomas-Stein inequality for the two dimensional sphere are smooth.
+Our proof of this theorem follows roughly the similar lines as in \cite{Christ-Shao:extremal-for-sphere-restriction-II-characterizations} by using the contraction mapping theorem.
 The first step is to show that solutions to the generalized Euler-Lagrange equation gain some regularity depending on the critical points themselves; the second step is a bootstrap argument upgrading the regularity to infinity, see Section \ref{sec:proof}.
 The difficulty is that there is no useful formula for the convolution $\sigma *\sigma *\sigma*\sigma*\sigma $, see also \cite[Section 2]{Carneiro-Foschi-Silva-Thiele:2015:sharp-trilinear-inequality-S1}.
+However it is uniformly bounded by a simple application of the Hausdorff-Young inequality, which is used in Lemma \ref{le-3}.
+Theorem \ref{thm-1} is also established by Diogo Oliveira e.
+Silva and Rene Quilodr\'an in \cite{Silva-Quilodran:2021:S1smoothness} by studying the H\"older estimate of the four-fold convolution $\sigma *\sigma *\sigma*\sigma$.
+Their estimates are used by us as auxiliary lemmas in Section \ref{sec:crappie}.

 This paper is organized as follows.
 In Section \ref{sec:notation}, we set up some notations.
 In Section \ref{sec:proof}, we give the main argument showing that the extremizers to \eqref{TS} are smooth.